0xbythesecond/Configure-AD/README.md

     <p align="center">
   <img src="https://i.imgur.com/awUUK52.png" height="80%" width="80%" alt="message displays client added to domain"/>
   </p>
-  Now can create our users that will be loaded into our <b>_EMPLOYEES OU</b> in the domain controller (DC-1).
+  Now, we can create our users that will be loaded into our <b>_EMPLOYEES OU</b> in the domain controller (DC-1).
 To create these employees we will run <b>PowerShell_ISE</b> as an <b>administrator</b>.
 A new File will be created then we can enter the pre-configured script into the file.
-When the script is run, once we run the script the random employees will be created.</p>
+When the script is run, the random employees will be created.</p>

 ```powershell
 # ----- Edit these Variables for your own Use Case ----- #